 For PSR MDiv students, both courses are necessary to fulfill your immersion requirement.

 Changemaker Fellows Immersion 2014: Colombia

-In a first time immersion partnership with the Fellowship of Reconciliation, PSR is bringing together change makers from North and South America.
-During the spring break March 21-29, 13 PSR Changemaker Fellows, along with faculty Dr. Randall Miller and Rev. Odette Lockwood-Stewart, will have the opportunity to experience and practice empathy, solidarity, and accompaniment and will learn creative strategies through direct interaction with grassroots leaders of peace and change in Colombia.
+In a first time immersion partnership with the Fellowship of Reconciliation, PSR brought together change makers from North and South America.
+During spring break 2014, 11 PSR Changemaker Fellows, along with faculty Dr. Randall Miller and Rev. Odette Lockwood-Stewart, had the opportunity to experience and practice empathy, solidarity, and accompaniment and learned creative strategies through direct interaction with grassroots leaders of peace and change in Colombia.

-Participants will visit the Peace Community of San José de Apartadó and the Caribbean coast, where SERPAJ and ecumenical groups use the tools of active nonviolence to address the impacts of the armed conflict and contribute to reconciliation.
+Participants visited the Peace Community of San José de Apartadó and the Caribbean coast, where SERPAJ and ecumenical groups use the tools of active nonviolence to address the impacts of the armed conflict and contribute to reconciliation.

-They will visit communities—forcibly displaced from the countryside to urban areas—that are rebuilding their lives, schools, houses and connections.
+They visited communities—forcibly displaced from the countryside to urban areas—that are rebuilding their lives, schools, houses and connections.

-They will also meet ecumenical leaders engaged in peace building and with promotores de paz - youth peacemakers trained in active nonviolence.
+They also met ecumenical leaders engaged in peace building and with promotores de paz - youth peacemakers trained in active nonviolence.